gabesullice/vagrant-ansible-cent-lamp/README.md

 ```bash
 vagrant provision
 ```
-* Finally, for our other ansible playbooks to run, you will need to add this vagrant instance as an andible host.
+* Finally, for our other ansible playbooks to run, you will need to add this vagrant instance as an ansible host.
 If `/usr/local/etc/hosts/ansible/hosts` does not already exist.
 Create it.
 ```bash
 sudo mkdir /usr/local/etc/ansible
 sudo touch /usr/local/etc/ansible/hosts
 ```
-* With that files in place, add the following to it.
+* With that file in place, add the following to it.
 ```
 [vagrant]
 192.168.33.10